 Keep in mind that the cheapest car insurance is not necessarily your best option.
 Be sure to pick a provider that has a proven history of paying customer claims.

-You Can Keep Car Insurance Rates Low By …
+How To Keep Car Insurance Rates Low

 The best ways to keep your insurance rates low are to keep a clean driving record and not file claims.
 You can also reduce your car insurance rates by regularly shopping around and considering other providers, especially after a change in your location, marital status, or credit score.